Church and Community

 Every ESL ministry is unique; programs include a spectrum of classes including language, citizenship, computer, crafts, and family activities.
 Many ministries include youth tutoring and programs for children.
 They are held at churches, schools, and community centers, and they meet at various times and days of the week.

 Literacy Connexus offers a checklist for starting an ESL ministry.
 This 20-step checklist is intended to help churches develop their individual programs.
-Contact Robin Feistel for additional information.
+For additional information, contact karen@literacyconnexus.org.

-Check News & Events for upcoming TEX training opportunities.
-Training events will also be announced in the semi-monthly Literacy Connexus Newsletter.
-Check these resources, also, for regional and state ESL conferences held periodically to provide additional training to experienced ESL teachers and directors.
+Also, check the Newsletter and Events for regional and state ESL conferences held periodically to provide additional training to experienced ESL teachers and directors.

 Refer to the Texas Center for the Advancement of Literacy and Learning (TCALL) for a directory of literacy providers throughout Texas for existing ESL programs.